top of page

 How

-After being interacted with, the mechanics send signals to the stress system to add or subtract their corresponding values.
-In change, the system checks if the winning condition is met.
+• After being interacted with, the mechanics send signals to the stress system to add or subtract their values, then check if the winning condition is met.

-The system is represented on the screen via a widget blueprint.
+• Represented on the screen via a widget.